 Net cash used in financing activities for 2017 was \$96.2 million, which consists primarily of \$79.3 million in repayments of our long-term debt, of which \$61.9 million was in addition to regularly scheduled principal payments, as well as \$14.5 million in debt issuance costs incurred during the year related to our financing transactions.

-Net cash used in financing activities for 2016 was \$73.2 million, of which \$70.7 million consisted of repayments of our long-term debt.
+Net cash used in financing activities for 2016 was \$73.2 million, which consists primarily of \$70.7 million in repayments of our long-term debt.